tan-june/LatexResumeGenerator/README.md

 ## Demo

-To see a live demo of the Resume Builder application, watch our demo video showcasing its functionality.
+To see a live demo of the Resume Builder application, visit [Resume Builder Website](https://www.example.com).

 ## Sample Data